Overview

 Walking

 A review on walking during pregnancy found only 14-23% of pregnant mothers are meeting recommended levels of physical activity during their pregnancy.
-Physical activity tended to increase from the first through the second trimester and decrease in the third.
+Physical activity increased from the first through the second trimester and decreased in the third.
 This makes sense because you may be dealing with morning sickness and fatigue in the first trimester, making it extra challenging to work out.
 The second trimester is usually the period you feel the best.
-In the third trimester, fatigue tends to kick in again, and your growing belly makes exercising a bit more challenging.
+Fatigue tends to kick in again in the third trimester, and your growing belly makes exercising more challenging.

-There is evidence that walking during pregnancy decreases the risk for gestational diabetes, and glucose levels are 4%–21% lower after a 25-40 minute low-intensity walk.
+Evidence shows that walking during pregnancy decreases the risk for gestational diabetes, and glucose levels are 4%–21% lower after a 25-40 minute low-intensity walk.
 Walking is also associated with a 33% decrease in risk for preeclampsia.
 Another benefit is that walking is associated with a 29-44% decrease in excess weight gain during pregnancy.
-The distance and time walked affected the decrease in risk of weight gain.
+The distance and time walked affected the decline in the risk of weight gain.
 Plus, there is some evidence it can also lead to a healthier birth weight for your baby and reduce the risk of preterm birth.

 Walking is an activity that nearly everyone can do.
 Even a daily walk around your block can be a good start to exercise.